Frequently Asked Questions

 What is the ASC?

-The ASC is the American Society of Cinematographers, a non-profit organization dedicated to advancing the art of filmmaking.
+Founded in 1919, the American Society of Cinematographers is a non-profit organization dedicated to advancing the art of filmmaking.
 The ASC is not a union or guild, but an honorary association.
-Membership is by invitation only, and the Society extends an invitation to a cinematographer based on the cinematographer’s body of work.
+Membership is by invitation only, and the Society extends an invitation to a cinematographer based on their body of work and character.
 You do not have to be an American to qualify; cinematographers around the world are members of the ASC.
+Learn much more about the ASC here.

 How can I find out if a cinematographer is in the ASC?

-The membership roster is posted on the ASC website here, and updated as new members are added.
+The current membership roster is posted on the ASC website here, and updated as new members are added.
+A complete PDF roster of all cinematographers who have been a member since 1919 can be found here.

 Can I visit the ASC Clubhouse?

-The Clubhouse is open to the public by appointment only, and appointments must be made during regular business hours 09:00 AM - 05:00 PM (PST), Monday-Friday.
+Due to Covid-19, the Clubhouse is not currently open to the general public.
+When the situation improves, the facility will be open to the public by appointment only, and they must be made during regular business hours 09:00 AM - 05:00 PM (PST), Monday-Friday.
 Also, the Society usually hosts an Open House on or close to the same weekend as the ASC Awards.
-Details about the Open House are advertised in American Cinematographer, on our website under Events, and on Facebook and Twitter (@AmericanCine).
+Details about the Open House are announced on our site and on Facebook, Instagram and Twitter.
+You can learn more about the Clubhouse here.

 Can I buy a ticket to the ASC Awards?